Climate is our Common Heritage

 Luma - Mónika Naranjo-Shepherd

-The work made by nature that produced and maintain as stable climate, is invisible to the economy and therefore only a critical legal innovation can recognize its true value.
-Almost 30 years after the “adverse effects of climate change” being considered as a common concern of humankind, there has been no consensus on what this means from a legal standpoint.
-Even though this remains the legal framework of the Paris agreement, there is today no official definition of this approach.
-Nonetheless, it influenced how we are trying to solve the problem of climate change, and is inevitably linked to the results (or the lack thereof) achieved in this fight.
+The work made by nature that produces and maintains as stable climate is invisible to the economy and therefore only a critical legal innovation can recognize its true value.
+Almost 30 years after the “adverse effects of climate change” being considered as a ‘Common Concern of Humankind’ (UN resolution 43/53, 1988), there has been no consensus on what this means from a legal standpoint.
+Even though this remains the legal framework of the Paris Agreement, the Concern approach to climate still lacks a clear definition.
+Nonetheless, this approach shaped the way we are trying to solve the problem of climate change, and is inevitably linked to the results (or the lack thereof) achieved in this fight.

 “Why we need a critical legal innovation to save our climate”